Workflow Metrics

 Schema for validation executions

-The curl command results in something like:
+The curl command looks something like:

 curl -X 'POST' \